ravener/clox/README.md

 ## Extra Native Functions
 A few more small functions have been added to make it more useful:
 - `gc()` Manually triggers a garbage collection and returns the amount of bytes freed.
-- `gcHeapSize()` How much bytes are allocated.
+- `gcHeapSize()` How many bytes are allocated.
 (And tracked by GC)
 - `exit()` Exits the VM.

 For some reason, I enjoy garbage collection statistics, in an ideal language with modules I'd create more functions and put them up under a `gc` module.

 ## Other Changes
-Some other changes that doesn't need its own section include:
+Some other changes that don't need their own section include:
 - Optimized the dispatch loop with macros for pushing/popping/peeking to avoid the overhead of a function call.
 - Support hexadecimal literals (e.g `0xFF`)
 - Support ternary conditionals (e.g `a ? b : c`)